 9. About risks

 However, sometimes founders get overwhelmed when tasked with developing an exciting product and simultaneously doing PR for this product.
-If you’re one of those founders who would rather hire experts to take care of your PR.
-So that you can focus on product development.
-Then you should consider signing up with an agency like Pressfarm.
+If you’re one of those founders who would rather hire experts to take care of your PR so that you can focus on product development, hen you should consider signing up with an agency like Pressfarm.
 Pressfarm is run by a team of PR experts who are skilled at generating publicity for brands across different industries.

-After years working with brands in almost every industry from tech to fashion and sustainability, and everything in between, we haven’t met a startup that we couldn’t help.
-Our PR writers are skill at writing press releases.
-Which will capture media attention and spark a journalist’s interest in your brand.
-These writers also have years of experience developing engaging feature stories.
-Which will excite your target audience and inspire them to try your product.
-In addition, with our team of designers.
-We can develop creative media kits which will help you create a memorable brand image.
+After years of working with brands in almost every industry from tech to fashion and sustainability, and everything in between, we haven’t met a startup that we couldn’t help.
+Our PR writers are skill at writing press release that will capture media attention and spark a journalist’s interest in your brand.
+These writers also have years of experience developing engaging feature stories that will excite your target audience and inspire them to try your product.
+In addition, with our team of designers, we can develop creative media kits which will help you create a memorable brand image.